Super East Collegiate Hockey League: Format

 Each team plays 12 conference games during a season against fellow SECHL teams, with one on the road and one at their home venue.

 The top six teams qualify for the league playoffs which are held over the course of one weekend at the venue of the previous year's champion.
 All playoff games are single elimination with the winner advancing to the next round.
 The first and second seeds receive byes into the semifinal round while the remaining four teams play in the quarterfinals.

+The SECHL changed formats for the 2025-26 season after incorporating the UNYCHL teams; the teams in each SECHL division will compete against one another and maintain separate divisional playoffs.